allegroai/clearml-docs/docs/apps/clearml_session.md

 To run a session inside a Docker container, use the `--docker` flag and enter the docker image to use in the interactive session.

-### Passing requirements
+### Installing requirements
-`clearml-session` can download required Python packages.
+`clearml-session` can install required Python packages when setting up the remote environment.
 A `requirement.txt` file can be attached to the command using `--requirements </file/location.txt>`.
-Alternatively, packages can be manually specified, using `--packages "<package_name>"` (for example `--packages "keras" "clearml"`) and they'll be automatically installed.
+Alternatively, packages can be manually specified, using `--packages "<package_name>"` (for example `--packages "keras" "clearml"`), and they'll be automatically installed.

-### Passing Git credentials
+### Accessing a git repository
-To send local .git-credentials file to the interactive session, add a `--git-credentials` flag and set it to `True`.
-This is helpful if working on private git repositories and allows for seemless cloning and tracking of git references, including untracked changes.
+To access a git repository remotely, add a `--git-credentials` flag and set it to `true`, so the local .git-credentials file will be sent to the interactive session.
+This is helpful if working on private git repositories, and it allows for seamless cloning and tracking of git references, including untracked changes.

 ### Re-launching and shutting down sessions
 If a `clearml-session` was launched locally and is still running on a remote machine, users can easily reconnect to it.